 About Dr. Julie Laut

 Dr. Julie Laut has been a progressive community activist for over 25 years.
-In the 1990s, while teaching high school social studies in Portland, Oregon, Julie was a member of Portland Area Rethinking Schools and an active member of the teacher's union.
+While her life's journey has twisted and turned, she has at all times been guided by a love of learning and a desire to build strong communities.
+After earning an undergrad degree at the University of Colorado, Boulder, Julie taught high school history and coached women's track and volleyball in Portland, Oregon.
+Julie was a member of Portland Area Rethinking Schools and an active member of the teacher's union.
 Her work organizing new educators at the local level led her to co-found an annual state-wide Oregon Education Association (OEA) conference, for which she was awarded the OEA 1999 Presidential Citation for New Leadership.

-After her first child was born in 2001, Julie worked in breastfeeding advocacy through the Nursing Mothers Counsel, through which she helped secure a three-year grant from the U.S. Office of Women’s Health to expand lactation services to low-income parents in 2002.

-Julie's career path has twisted and turned, but has at all times been guided by a love of learning and a desire to build strong communities.
-After her earning an undergrad degree at the University of Colorado, Boulder, she taught high school history and coached women's track and volleyball for several years.
-She went back to school when her two children were small, earning an MA in gender and women's history from Miami University in Ohio, and a PhD in transnational feminist history at the University of Illinois at Urbana-Champaign.
-Julie's work with the University of Illinois Press after the completion of her PhD focused on building a development program and creating outreach opportunities on all three U of I campuses.
+After her first child was born in 2001, Julie worked in breastfeeding advocacy with Nursing Mothers Counsel, through which she helped secure a three-year grant from the U.S. Office of Women’s Health to expand lactation services to low-income parents.
+She went back to school when her two children were small, eventually earning an MA in gender and women's history from Miami University in Ohio, and a PhD in transnational feminist history at the University of Illinois at Urbana-Champaign.
+Julie's work with the University of Illinois Press after the completion of her PhD focused on outreach and development.

 The pandemic opened up a number of new paths for Julie.
 She launched CU Lockdown Trivia in March 2020, helping raise over $18,000 for non-profit organizations by the end of 2020.
-In response to increased food insecurity, Julie established a Little Free Pantry in her front yard that she continues to maintain.
+At the same time, in response to increased food insecurity, Julie established a Little Free Pantry in her front yard that she continues to maintain.
 Her work in these areas was recognized with the 2020 Outstanding Community Partner award from the UIUC International Students & Scholars Services.
 Julie also spearheaded the creation of "Open Hearts: A COVID Memorial," a public memorial to all those lost in Champaign County during the pandemic.
 The memorial was dedicated on January 21, 2021.